Chreece/GuestDoor/README.md

 - Docker
 - Docker Compose
-- Home Assistant setup for webhook integration
+- Home Assistant with rest_command to change the passcodes and trigger the action

 ## .env Configuration